The Royal Palace of Naples: history

 from Piazza Garibaldi, take the R2 number to Piazza Municipio.

 from Piazza Vittoria take the 1 tram to Piazza Municipio.

 from Piazza Fuga (Vomero) take the Central Funicular to the last stop in Piazzetta Duca d'Aosta.

-The Royal Palace of NaplesThe Royal Palace of Naples was founded in the seventeenth century to house the Kings of Spain, commissioned by the Spanish Viceroy, but since then it became the hub of the monarchical power of Naples, hosting also the Austrian kings, the Bourbons and was also home of the Savoy dynasty after the Unity of Italy.
+The Royal Palace of NaplesThe Royal Palace of Naples was founded in the seventeenth century to house the Kings of Spain, commissioned by the Spanish Viceroyalty, but it has since become the fulcrum of the monarchical power of Naples, also hosting the Austrian kings, the Bourbons and was also the home of the Savoy dynasty after the unification of Italy.

 - Monday: -